Presidential historian Doris Kearns Goodwin to speak at OU April 13

 Along with her books and film adaptations, Goodwin frequently appears on television networks NBC, MSNBC, CBS, ABC, FOX, CNN, as well as The Charlie Rose Show and Meet the Press.
 Other appearances have included The Daily Show with Jon Stewart, The Colbert Report, The Late Late Show with Craig Ferguson, The Oprah Winfrey Show, The Tonight Show with Jay Leno, and many more.

 In addition, Goodwin has served as a consultant and has been interviewed extensively for PBS and the History Channel's documentaries on Presidents Lyndon B. Johnson, Franklin D. Roosevelt, Abraham Lincoln, the Kennedy family, and Ken Burns’ The History of Baseball and The Roosevelts: An Intimate History.
 She most recently served as a consultant on HBO Films' All the Way starring Bryan Cranston as President Johnson.
-Goodwin is currently working on her next project on leadership – a look at how Lincoln, FDR, LBJ and Teddy Roosevelt became leaders and how they led, coming out in the spring of 2017.
+Goodwin is currently working on her next project on leadership – a look at how Lincoln, FDR, LBJ and Teddy Roosevelt became leaders and how they led.

 Goodwin’s experience as a 24-year-old White House fellow, working directly for President Lyndon Johnson fueled her interest in becoming a presidential historian and author.
 Among her many honors and awards, she was awarded the Charles Frankel Prize, given by the National Endowment for the Humanities, the Sarah Josepha Hale Medal, the New England Book Award, and recently the Carl Sandburg Literary Award and the Ohioana Book Award.